 What time is it?
 What day is it?
 Does it matter?
 We’re in another time zone on the other side of the earth, and at some point keeping track of the time and the seasons just doesn’t matter anymore.
-Does it?
 The sun is shining and it’s early afternoon, and we are drinking juice at the Kenneth Kuanda Airport.
 The suitcases made it too!
-This vacation is off to a good start!
+This vacation is off to a good start.

 What’s the best way to get over jet lag?
 The experts agree.